Luoxiaoyu828/LDC-MGM/README.md

 # LDC-MGM
 Molecular Clump extraction algorithm based on Local Density Clustering

+### Abstract
+The detection and parameterization of molecular clumps are the first step in studying them.
+We propose a method based on the Local Density Clustering algorithm while physical parameters of those clumps are measured using the
+Multiple Gaussian Model algorithm.
+One advantage of applying the Local Density Clustering to the clump detection and segmentation, is the high accuracy under different signal-to-noise levels.
+The Multiple Gaussian
+Model is able to deal with overlapping clumps whose parameters can reliably be derived.
+Using simulation and synthetic data, we have verified that the proposed algorithm could accurately characterize the morphology and flux of molecular clumps.
+The total flux recovery rate in 13CO (J = 1−0) line of M16 is measured as 90.2%.
+The detection rate and the completeness limit are 81.7% and 20 K km s−1 in 13CO (J = 1−0) line of M16, respectively.

 *Note* The core idea of the algorithm comes from [this paper](https://ui.adsabs.harvard.edu/abs/2014Sci...344.1492R/abstract)
 ```
 Rodriguez A, Laio A. Clustering by fast search and find of density peaks[J].
 Science, 2014, 344(6191):1492.